ELal3k/currency_converter/README.md

 # Currency Converter

-A simple currency converter React app built with Vite.
+A simple currency converter React app built with Vite and [Frankfurter.app]([https://link-url-here.org](https://www.frankfurter.app/)) API.

 ## Overview

-This web application allows users to convert between different currencies.
-It utilizes React and Vite for a fast and efficient development experience.
+This web application allows users to convert between different currencies.The core features are pretty straight forward but for the UI i used CSS variables to implement 2 different themes and light-dark mode(not using the native Tailwind's dark variant).

 ## Features

 - Currency conversion
-- User-friendly interface
+- Two UI themes
+- Dark and light mode
 - Fully Responsive design
 - HeadlessUI components